 Customer’s customization center with My Requests Extension for Jira Service Desk

-Customizing My Requests screen with My Reqeuests Extension for Jira Service Desk
+Customizing My Requests screen with My Requests Extension for Jira Service Desk

 Starting with something dedicated more to the customers than to admins – My Requests Extension for Jira Service Desk.
 With this app, the users can make their requests list more personalized by adding fields and custom fields to display as columns, as well as drag and drop them to present the information in the order they will like the most.
-Moreover, the clients can sort each column but Customer Request Type and Organizations alphabetically, and filter the requests by exact Status.
+They can sort each column but Customer Request Type and Organizations alphabetically, and filter the requests by exact Status.
+Moreover, clients can save the created filter and come back to it at any point.

 Solve requests faster and improve customer satisfaction with Chat for Jira Service Desk